-Now a resident of New York, Ermonela Jaho was born in Albania and began to take singing lessons when she was just six.
-At the age of fourteen, she was taken to the Tirana Opera House for the first time to hear La traviata and determined to become an opera singer.
+Ermonela Jaho was born in Albania and began to take singing lessons when she was just six years old.
+At the age of fourteen, she was taken to the Tirana Opera House for the first time to hear La traviata and grew determined to become an opera singer.
 At nineteen, she won a scholarship to study with Katia Ricciarelli in Mantua, and a year later moved to Rome to continue her studies at the Accademia Nazionale di Santa Cecilia.
-Over the next years, Jaho won singing competitions in Milan, Ancona and Rovereto, and began her professional career appearing in roles at the Teatro Comunale di Bologna (Mimì, La Bohème); Teatro La Fenice, Venice (Susanna, Le nozze di Figaro); Teatro Verdi Trieste (Micaëla, Carmen); and Wexford Festival Opera (Irène, Sapho).
+Over the next years, Jaho won singing competitions in Milan, Ancona and Rovereto, and began her professional career appearing as Mimì in La Bohème at the Teatro Comunale di Bologna, Susanna in Le nozze di Figaro at the Teatro La Fenice in Venice, Micaëla in Carmen at the Teatro Verdi Trieste, and Irène in Sapho at the Wexford Festival Opera.